5 Oldest Cat Breeds in the World

 1. The Egyptian Mau

-The Egyptian Mau is listed as one of the oldest cat breeds with a stunning appearance.
+The Egyptian Mau is listed as one of the oldest cat breeds and has a stunning appearance.

-Their colors include silver, bronze, and smoke, while some are solid black and blue silver.
+Their colors include silver, bronze, and smoke; some are solid black and blue silver.
 “Mau” originated from the Japanese Bobtail and is an active, loving, and highly intelligent breed.

-The Egyptian Mau is a very social creature, and fun for it can seem endless.
+The Egyptian Mau is very social, and fun can seem endless.
 This feline is intelligent and can quickly learn its name and respond when called.
 Additionally, it’s one of the few naturally spotted cat breeds worldwide.

 This old cat breed is affectionate and quickly forms a strong bond with one special person.
-It may not quickly warm up to strangers at first, but it might get friendly with time.
+Initially, it may not quickly warm up to strangers, but it might get friendly with time.

 People who haven’t seen it before may be surprised by how they wiggle their tails in a show of happiness.